-Health-relateddata for RP2 will focus on datasets generated by clinical trials or cohorts undertaken in the case study cities (initially Johannesburg and Abidjan).
-Datasets will be identified based on the trial's scale and the availability of geospatial variables (e.g., clinic locations or other geospatial information) to allow spatial mapping of health outcomes and the intersection with socio-economic spatial mapping and climate variable spatial mapping.￼
+Health-related data for RP2 will focus on datasets generated by clinical trials or cohorts undertaken in the case study cities (initially Johannesburg and Abidjan).
+Datasets will be identified based on the trial's scale and the availability of geospatial variables (e.g., clinic locations or other geospatial information) to allow spatial mapping of health outcomes and the intersection with socio-economic spatial mapping and climate variable spatial mapping.

 Original study Data:

 This category includes raw, unprocessed data collected directly through various cohort studies and clinical trials.
 This data is owned by the data providers who conducted or commissioned the studies.
-The original study data is retained for five years following the termination of the project or the Data Transfer Agreement (DTA).
+The original study data is retained for five years following the termination of the HE2AT project or the relevant Data Transfer Agreement (DTA)with the data provider.
 Access to this data is restricted to a small team of data managers within the HE²AT Center’s DMAC.
-Regarding identifiability, the source data is protected pseudonymous data, meaning it has been de-identified in compliance with the Protection of Personal Information Act (POPIA).
+Regarding identifiability, the source data is protected pseudonymous data, meaning it has been de-identified .
 However, it still contains indirect identifiers such as dates and addresses that, while not directly revealing personal identities, could be used for identification if cross-referenced with other information.

 Consortium Shared Data:

-Once the source data undergoes initial harmonisation, it becomes consortium-sharedd.
-THEAT claims ownershipharmonisationHowever, original data providers can negotiate ownership if necessarydesired./DTA, depending on the agreements in place. csd currentpartners and can be extended to new partners NOTE IF COUNTY/PROVINCE/TOWN are included and age in decades

-, which is setsDdAaCc reasonableNOTE IF COUNTY/PROVINCE/TOWN are included and age in decades

-The HE²AT Center owns these details and retains them
+Unless agreed otherwise with the data provider in terms of the relevant DTA, once the source data undergoes initial harmonisation, it becomes Consortium -Shared Data and the HE²AT Center takes control of decisions around data usage and access at this stage due to the significant alterations, harmonisation and integration work performed on the data.
+The original shared data shared by the Data Provider will be retained for five years post-project or termination of the relevant DTA with the data provider, whereas the Consortium Shared Data will be retained indefinitely..Access to Consortium-Shared Data is granted to the HE2AT Center Consortium.
+This data also falls under protected pseudonymous data as per POPIA guidelines, with indirect identifiers such as dates and jittered geolocation data to enhance privacy protection.Age data will be reported in years rather than exact birthdates and geographic data will be jittered to ensure further privacy protection.

+RP1/RP2 De-Identified Data:

+Data that has been further processed and de-identified for specific analyses related to RP1 and RP2 falls into this category.
+The HE²AT Center retains ownership of this de-identified data which is stored indefinitely.
+Access is granted to data-sharing applicants who meet specific conditions and requirements set by the Data Access Committee.
+This data type is categorised as de-identified data under POPIA, meaning it has been thoroughly de-identified to prevent any reasonable possibility of re-identification.
+The identifiers in this dataset are limited to health variables without any direct personal identifiers.
+Age data will be reported in years rather than an exact birthdate, and the geographic data will be jittered to ensure privacy protection further.
+RP1/RP2 De-Identified Data will be retained indefinitely and be made available to Data Sharing Applicant(s) in accordance with this DMP.

+Inferential Data:

+The final category is inferential data, aggregated and synthetic data derived from the analysis of the preceding data categories.
+The HE²AT Center Consortium owns the inferential data and may retain this data indefinitely.
+Inferential data is made available for open access to support broader research initiatives.
+As aggregated anonymous data and synthetic data, it is classified as de-identified under POPIA, ensuring that individual privacy is fully protected.
+This category contains no direct or indirect identifiers, making it impossible to trace back to any individuals.
+Inferential Data will be retained indefinitely and managed on an open access basis in accordance with NIH’s guidelines.